 Note: Remember, the Learning Style and General Profiling test is optional, depending on the program you are applying for.
 Some schools require this information to help their students clearly navigate their learning styles; while others do not require it.
 Therefore, before registering for the exam, you can consult the requirements of the school you want to apply to to avoid the risk of having to retake the test.

-On the other hand, the TEAS test just combines 4 sections: Reading, Mathematics, Language Usage, and Science.
+You can see that main difference between HESI vs TEAS is the test sections since the ATI TEAS test just combines 4 sections: Reading, Mathematics, Language Usage, and Science.

 - Reading Section